Kai (musician, born 1993): Personal life

 Kai follows a vegan diet and does not drink alcohol.
 He has two cats, named Zack (named after Final Fantasy VIIs Zack Fair) and Pan (named after the Japanese word for bread).

 Kai uses both he/him and they/them pronouns and has an androgynous appearance.

 Kai currently splits his time between the United Kingdom and Japan.

+Twitch streaming

+Kai is a gamer who mainly plays Fortnite.
+As of January 2026, he live streams on his Twitch channel "EspritDAir" playing video games, singing songs, and playing guitar.

 Philanthropy

 In March 2016, Kai performed at a charity event in London, where all proceeds went to Aoba-gakuen, an orphanage in Fukushima, Japan.
 Through ticket, merchandise, food sales, and donations, the event raised over £1,100 for the orphanage.

 Kai supports LGBTQ+ rights and donates a percentage of record sales to Stonewall.
 Kai has also donated a percentage of record sales to Black Lives Matter, and Razom, a non-profit in Ukraine to provide humanitarian assistance to the people affected by the ongoing war.

 In 2024, Kai donated over $1,200 to Palestine Children's Relief Fund to aid humanitarian crisis facing Palestinian youths.

+In 2026, Kai raised over $1,000 for Cats Protection through a charity livestream as part of the organisation's Longest Day for the Longest Stays campaign, which supports long-stay cats waiting to be rehomed.